rocketcrane/Berkeley_MDes-TDF_fa23/weekly-reports/weekly-report.md

 # Week 9 - 10/19

+10/19 - We have a prototype of the music synthesis working!
+We're using fish-shaped pillows, and the music we're generating actually synergizes pretty well with the fish/water theme.

+Will be interesting to see how the demo is received by the class.

-We finally started prototyping and got it working.
+10/18 - We finally started prototyping and got it working.

 Steps to connect BLE with MaxMSP:
 Flash the [ble-accelerometer.ino code,](https://github.com/Berkeley-MDes/tdf-fa23-rocketcrane/blob/main/ble-accelerometer/src/ble-accelerometer.ino)